Zylaah/zen-mods/live-gmail/README.md

 #### First Time Setup

 1. Make sure the userscript is loaded (restart Zen if needed)
-2. Hover over a Gmail essential tab
+2. Hover over a Gmail essential tab (need to be opened once for it to work)
 3. Click the **"Connect Gmail"** button in the panel
 4. A new tab will open for Google sign-in
 5. Sign in with your Google account